Accelerated core collapse in tidally stripped self-interacting dark matter halos: Intermediate-mass black holes

-For a TNFW halo with $r_t=r_s$ and $\sigma_m = 5-10~\cm^2/\g$, intermediate-mass BHs of mass $M_{\mathrm{BH}} = 1300 - 2400 \, \Msun$ may form at the center of such halos before $t \simeq 14-7~\Gyr$, which is smaller than the NFW counterpart only by a factor of few, despite that $\sim\!
-90\%$ of the total mass is stripped away from the outer region of the TNFW halo.
 Depending on the mass accretion history, these black holes may grow further.
 Finally, for rare halos that collapse early (with high concomitant densities), it is possible that this rapid gravothermal collapse may result in seeds for supermassive BHs, without assuming $\sigma_m \gg 1$ for a subdominant dark matter fraction~\cite{Pollack:2014rja,Choquette:2018lvq}.

-The exact properties of the SIDM cross section (e.g., velocity dependence, dissipative interactions, etc.) may become relevant as the extrapolation spans over orders of magnitude in $v_{c}$, and such interactions could remove particles from the collapsing core~\cite{Vogelsberger:2018bok,Choquette:2018lvq}.
+The exact properties of the SIDM cross section (e.g., velocity dependence, dissipative interactions, etc.) may become relevant as the extrapolation spans over orders of magnitude in $v_{c}$, and such interactions could remove particles from the collapsing core~\cite{Chu:2018nki,Vogelsberger:2018bok,Essig:2018pzq,Choquette:2018lvq}.
 Consideration of the angular momentum of SIDM particles may also require a closer examination of the final stage of collapse.